cloudFPGA/cFDK/DOC/Themisto.md

 #### Known limitations

-Currently, only *node-ids smaller than 63* are supported.
+*Currently, only node-ids smaller than 634 are supported* (i.e. `0 -- 63`).
-For TCP, *only 8 parallel connections per FPGA* are possible for the time being (i.e. connections in the sense of different TCP-sessions that are not-yet closed).
+For *TCP, only 8 parallel connections per FPGA* are possible for the time being (i.e. connections in the sense of different TCP-sessions that are not-yet closed).

 ### HLS structs